prabhakpt/amazon_automation/README.md

 ## About Project Structure

 We have set of classes in this page object model framework.
 We have defined the package structure as com.amazon.*
-1.base package, hold the BasePOM class, which plays a key role in distributing the objects.
+* base package, hold the BasePOM class, which plays a key role in distributing the objects.
-2.pageObjects package, where we will initialize our APP access elements.
+* pageObjects package, where we will initialize our APP access elements.
-3.pages package, will handle actions on particular page 4.utils package will handle device actions like click, scroll, swipe etc.,.
+* pages package, will handle actions on particular page
+* utils package will handle device actions like click, scroll, swipe etc.,.
-5.test runner package class in the Junit class, where the execution starts.
+* test runner package class in the Junit class, where the execution starts.
-6.feature folder will be placed in resources folder and it have the all required features
+* feature folder will be placed in resources folder and it have the all required features